liangzheng816/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 2. From the SharePoint admin center, select <strong><a href="https://go.microsoft.com/fwlink/?linkid=2185075" target="_blank">Migration center</a></strong>.
 You need to sign in with an account that has [SharePoint Administrator permissions](/sharepoint/sharepoint-admin-role) for your organization.
 3. Under "For file shares", select **Get started**.
 4. Select the **Agents** tab, and then select **Add**.
 1. Select **Download agent setup file**.
-(To get the latest bug fixes, feature improvements or new features, please find the latest public preview download link in '[What’s New](/sharepointmigration/mm-whats-new)')
+(To get the latest bug fixes, feature improvements or new features, find the latest public preview download link in '[What’s New](/sharepointmigration/mm-whats-new)')
 1. Open the setup file.
 On the Welcome page, select the authentication method, select **Next**.
-1. If you select "User Credential Authentication", enter the SharePoint admin username and password of the environment where you are migrating your content.
+1. If you select **User Credential Authentication**, enter the SharePoint admin username and password of the environment where you are migrating your content.
 Select **Next**.
-If you select "Certificate Authentication", upload the certificate auth config file.
+If you select **Certificate Authentication**, upload the certificate auth config file.
 Select **Next.**

 8. Enter the password of the Windows account that provides access to **all** the file shares that contain the content you want to migrate.
 Select **Install**.
 9. Test agent access (optional) or select **Close**.
 After the setup is completed, the new agent will be added to the available agents that can be assigned tasks.